tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/get-azure-active-directory-token.md

     :::image type="content" source="./media/get-azure-active-directory-token/client-secret.png" alt-text="Copy client secret":::

-## Add the application to the Service Bus Data Sender role
+## Add application to the Service Bus Data Sender role
 In this example, we are only sending messaging to the Service Bus queue, so add the application to the **Service Bus Data Sender** role.

 1. On the **Service Bus Namespace** page, select **Access control** from the left menu, and then select **Add** on the **Add a role assignment** tile.